leftthomas/UM/README.md

 ## Usage

+You can easily train and test the model by running the script below.
+If you want to try other options, please refer to `utils.py`.
 ### Train Model

 ```
-python train.py --data_name tuberlin
+python train.py --data_name activitynet1.2 --num_segments 50 --seed 0
-optional arguments:
---data_root                   Datasets root path [default value is '/data']
---data_name                   Dataset name [default value is 'sketchy'](choices=['sketchy', 'tuberlin'])
---backbone_type               Backbone type [default value is 'resnet50'](choices=['resnet50', 'vgg16'])
---emb_dim                     Embedding dim [default value is 512]
---batch_size                  Number of images in each mini-batch [default value is 64]
---epochs                      Number of epochs over the model to train [default value is 10]
---warmup                      Number of warmups over the extractor to train [default value is 1]
---save_root                   Result saved root path [default value is 'result']
 ```

 ### Test Model

 ```
-python test.py --num 8
+python test.py --model_file --data_name thumos14 --model_file result/thumos14_model.pth
-optional arguments:
---data_root                   Datasets root path [default value is '/data']
---query_name                  Query image name [default value is '/data/sketchy/val/sketch/cow/n01887787_591-14.jpg']
---data_base                   Queried database [default value is 'result/sketchy_resnet50_2048_vectors.pth']
---num                         Retrieval number [default value is 4]
---save_root                   Result saved root path [default value is 'result']
 ```

 ## Benchmarks

-The models are trained on one NVIDIA GTX TITAN (12G) GPU. `Adam` is used to optimize the model, `lr` is `1e-5` for backbone, `1e-3` for generator and `1e-4` for discriminator. all the hyper-parameters are the default values.
+The models are trained on one NVIDIA GeForce GTX 1080 Ti GPU (11G).
+All the hyper-parameters are the default values according to the papers.

 <table>
 <thead>